ArminJo/ServoEasing/README.md

 Digital Servos have a **deadband of approximately 5 µs / 0.5 degree** which means, that you will see a **stuttering movement** if the moving speed is slow.
 If you control them with a PCA9685 expander it may get worse, since one step of 4.88 µs can be within the deadband, so it takes 2 steps to move the servo from its current position.

-# Compile options / macros
+# Compile options / macros for this library
 To customize the software to different car extensions, there are some compile options / macros available.<br/>
 Modify it by commenting them out or in, or change the values if applicable.
 Or define the macro with the -D compiler option for gobal compile (the latter is not possible with the Arduino IDE, so consider to use [Sloeber](https://eclipse.baeyens.it).<br/>
 | Option | Default | File | Description |